webmechanicx/fill/FAQ.md

 * Template model: how data is presented in the templates

 If your storage model, i.e. data coming from your server, does not directly match the template code you need to re-map it.
 Many templating solutions do this in the template language itself.
-With Transparency you can
+With Fill you can

-* Preprocess (storage) data model and convert it to template model before feeding it to `Transparency.render()` in your Javascript code.
+* Preprocess (storage) data model and convert it to template model before feeding it to `Fill.render()` in your Javascript code.
   This is a simple operation of reading in a Javascript object and producing a new object out of it.

-* Use Transparency directives to hint mapping data to DOM trees and generate template data in directive functions
+* Use Fill directives to hint mapping data to DOM trees and generate template data in directive functions

-## Other Transparency like solutions
+## Other Fill like solutions

 * [Distal](http://code.google.com/p/distal/)